IPFS Content Addressing (CID Handling)

 Common Pitfalls

-DO NOT hex-encode CIDs within IPFS documents.
+DO NOT encode CIDs within IPFS documents.

 - Inside IPFS JSON, CIDs are always standard strings.